Alter Ego (Star Trek: Voyager)

 "Alter Ego" is the 56th episode of the science fiction television series Star Trek: Voyager, the 14th episode of the third season.
 It was directed by cast member Robert Picardo ("The Doctor").
+The episode aired on UPN on January 15, 1997.

 In this episode, entanglements ensue after Ensign Kim asks Tuvok for help "falling out of love" with a holographic character who in turn falls for the Vulcan, leaving Kim jealous.
-Meanwhile, USS Voyager encounters a mysterious but beautiful nebula.
+Meanwhile, USS Voyager encounters a beautiful but mysterious nebula.

 Plot

 The Federation starship Voyager is engaged in exploring a nebula inversion that is mysteriously stable.
 While inversion nebulae normally burn out after a few years, this one appears to have existed for centuries.
 While the rest of the crew discuss emotions with the Vulcan tactical officer Tuvok, Ensign Harry Kim gives him a discomforted look.
 Kim later visits Tuvok in his quarters, and asks Tuvok to teach him the Vulcan way of suppressing his emotions.
 When Tuvok asks why, Kim reveals that he has fallen in love with a character from the holodeck.
 As a part of Tuvok's methods, they go to see this character, Marayna.
 Meanwhile, Captain Janeway orders the ship to move away from the inversion, but the ship fails to respond.

 All of the crew later engages in a luau on the holodeck.
 Tuvok again meets Marayna, and is intrigued by her logic.
 Harry sees this and becomes jealous of Tuvok, who assures him that his jealousy is misplaced and that he feels no emotions for Marayna, but Harry will not listen to this.
 To prove his statement Tuvok deletes the Marayna character from the holodeck.